Particular/docs.particular.net/monitoring/custom-checks/legacy/index.md

 NOTE: It is essential to deploy this plugin to the endpoint in production in order to receive error notifications about the custom check failures in the ServicePulse dashboard.

 NOTE: Custom checks are discovered at runtime using assembly scanning.
-This means they can also be deployed to endpoints as Nuget packages.
+This means they can also be deployed to endpoints as NuGet packages.

 ### Deprecated NuGet Packages